askiiart/docker-composer/README.md

 `docker-composer.conf` parameters:
 - `compose-path`: The path to the folder containing the folders for each docker container - the folder for each container includes a `docker-compose.yml` file.
 - `exclude-containers`: A list of containers to exclude from being managed by the program.
-This will stop the program from doing **anything** to those containers.
+This will stop the scripts (except `basic_management.py`) from doing **anything** to those containers.

 Notes:
 - The folders *must* have the same name as their respective docker containers